kesc23/woocommerce-product-by-category/readme.txt

 any problems of compatibility with the sliders in mobile.

 == Changelog ==

+= 2.0.1 =
+* Changed names of several archives, handles, functions, constants to avoid errors in wp execution
+* Now loading some libraries directly from WP.

 = 2.0.0 =
 * Re branded the plugin.